 - "@Remote" refers to a remote machine management service that manages and monitors the MFP/LP status from a remote location called the @Remote Center.
-Information and commands are exchanged directly between the MFP/LP and @Remote Center, or between these two points via an intermediary device called RC Gate, which is connected to the MFP/LP in the same LAN. - When communicating as a "client", the MFP/LP continually monitors its own status and informs RC Gate or @Remote Center when action is required, such as when parts have reached their periodic replacement limit or an abnormal machine condition is detected.
+Two communication paths are possible, the first being a direct connection between the MFP/LP and @Remote Center, and the second a connection between these two points via an intermediary device (RC Gate) connected to the MFP/LP in the same LAN. - When communicating as a "client", the MFP/LP continually monitors its own status and informs RC Gate or @Remote Center when action is required, such as when parts have reached their periodic replacement limit or an abnormal machine condition is detected.
 When communicating as a "server", the MFP/LP receives requests from RC Gate or @Remote Center for status information such as the amount of toner remaining in the MFP/LP, after which it provides this information to whichever has requested it. - @Remote communication to and from the MFP/LP is only possible when the relevant SP mode switch has been turned ON.
 It is therefore possible to prohibit communication with RC Gate or @Remote Center by turning this switch OFF.